MurielRosario/MavenMovies/README.md

 # MavenMovies
-For this project, I used a fictitious company and database.

 INTRODUCTION:
 I'm the partner and new co-owner of Maven Movies, a DVD rental business.
 My primary role is being in charge of the day-to-day operations.